ox-it/skos-suggester/docs/source/api/uk/ac/ox/it/skossuggester/dao/SkosConceptsDao.rst

 .. java:method:: public Optional<SkosConcepts> suggest(String query, Integer start, Integer count)
    :outertype: SkosConceptsDao

-   Search for documents by a query string
+   Search for documents by a query string Use the "suggest" handler which provides a light response

    :param query: string to search
    :param start: first document to retrieve
    :param count: number of documents to retrieve
-   :return: SkosConcepts
+   :return: SkosConcepts or absent